-- 1) MATS64211 Research Methods Enrique Jimenez Melero, Chris Blanford, Zhu Liu - 2) MATS65331 Clinical Applications of Biomaterials Julie Gough (UC), Sam Jones, Ahu Gumrah Parry - 3) MATS64231 Imaging, characterisation & key manufacturing techniques Alison Harvey - 4) MATS64241 Responsible research & innovation Alison Harvey
+- MATS64211 Research Methods Enrique Jimenez Melero, Chris Blanford, Zhu Liu - 2) MATS65331 Clinical Applications of Biomaterials Julie Gough, Sam Jones, Ahu Gumrah Parry - 3) MATS64231 Imaging, Characterisation & Key Manufacturing Techniques Alison Harvey - 4) MATS64241 Responsible Research & Innovation (RRI) Alison Harvey

-Each of the four units has 30 contact hours associated with it.
-The 'notional learning hours' for each unit is 150 hours which includes the 30 contact hours, pre-reading and coursework etc.
+Please note: Each of the four units has 30 contact hours associated with it.
+The 'notional learning hours' for each unit is 150 hours (including the 30 contact hours, pre-reading and coursework etc.)

-MATS64211 Research Methods - This will take you through the principles of applying the theory for planning and managing their individual research project.
+MATS64211 Research Methods - This unit will take you through the principles of applying the theory for planning and managing individual research project.
 It covers the design and development of experimental research, the application of technical data, analysis and visualization methods, and how these can be applied to solve research problems.
 We combine this with practical training on sample preparation, materials examination, testing, and a group study combining taught examples and self-learning with a skills and team project.